Suarez on the move again after parting with Gaunt Brothers

 “I have given 100% of myself to this team since day one, and I will continue to give 100% until the last lap at Phoenix,” Suarez said.
 “My goal has always been to win races and championships, and that will never change.”

 The 28-year-old from Monterrey, Mexico, has had a tough run since winning the 2016 Xfinity Series championship driving a Toyota for Joe Gibbs Racing.
-He was promoted to the Cup Series following the unexpected retirement of Carl Edwards but got just two seasons in the car before he was pushed out for Erik Jones.
+He was promoted to the Cup Series following the unexpected retirement of Carl Edwards but got just two seasons in the car before he was pushed out when Toyota needed a seat for Martin Truex Jr.

-Jones is now set to be replaced at the end of this season at Gibbs by Christopher Bell.

 Suarez landed at Stewart-Haas Racing after he was dismissed at Gibbs, but he got just one season in the car before the team promoted Cole Custer.
 He learned during the season finale weekend that he was out of his job at SHR.

-Note: This story has been corrected to show that Daniel Suarez lost his job at Joe Gibbs Racing to Martin Truex Jr., not Erik Jones.